Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Aknowledgement

-This work is supported by the KAUST Competitive Research Grant (URF/1/4648-01-01), KAUST Baseline Fund (BAS/1/1685-01-01), and a UKRI grant Turing AI Fellowship (EP/W002981/1).
-AB has received funding from the Amazon Research Awards.
-We also thank the Royal Academy of Engineering and FiveAI.
+This work is supported by a KAUST CRG (URF/1/4648-01-01) and a UKRI grant Turing AI Fellowship (EP/W002981/1).
+A. Bibi acknowledges the Google Gemma 2 Academic Award 2024.
+We also thank the Royal Academy of Engineering.